-In its heyday, Antwerp (Antwerpen in Flemish, Anvers in French) played second fiddle only to Paris.
-Thanks to artists such as Rubens, Van Dyck, and Jordaens, it was one of Europe's leading art centers.
-Its printing presses produced missals for the farthest reaches of the Spanish empire.
-It became, and has remained, the diamond capital of the world.
-Its civic pride was such that the Antwerpen Sinjoren (patricians) considered themselves a cut above just about everybody else.
-They still do.
+In its heyday, Antwerp played second fiddle only to Paris.
+Thanks to artists such as Rubens, Van Dyck, and Jordaens, it was once one of Europe's leading art centers.
+Its printing presses produced missals for the farthest reaches of the Spanish empire, and it became, and has remained, the diamond capital of the world.
+Its civic pride was also such that the Antwerpen Sinjoren (patricians) considered themselves a cut above just about everybody else.
+Arguably, they still do.